The best mini tripods: tabletop camera supports that will fit in a pocket

 Reasons to avoid

 Given Manfrotto's sterling reputation in the tripod market, it makes sense that the firm's mini support would also be impressive – and the Manfrotto PIXI is just that.
-It's a fairly standard mini tripod in a lot of ways, small enough to slip into a jacket pocket or small bag, and capable of holding up to 1kg of kit.
-It also adds into the mix a handy ball head with 360° of rotation and a simple push-button secure and release mechanism.
-Be aware that it doesn't tilt up more than 35°, making astrophotography impracticable.
+It's a fairly standard mini tripod in many ways; small enough to slip into a jacket pocket or small bag and capable of holding up to 1kg of kit.
+It also adds a handy ball head into the mix with 360° of rotation and a simple push-button secure-and-release mechanism.
+However, it doesn't tilt up by more than 35°, making astrophotography impracticable.

 Specifications